Gutsense Header

 Author's commentary: Someone sent me a rather nasty comment suggesting that this increase in the incidence of colorectal cancer demonstrates the success of colonoscopies in detecting and treating early cancers.
 It very well maybe true.
 There are, however, four serious problems with this argument:

 — First off, the patients are urged to undergo screening colonoscopies to PREVENT colon cancer occurrence with 90% certainty, not to DETECT early colon cancer.
-For that, you can take a safe, simple, and more economical blood test as often as you like, and without incurring any risk of either getting killed or injured by colonoscopy, or missing a cancer in progress.
+For that, you can take a safe, simple, and more economical FIT- or blood test as often as you like, and without incurring any risk of either getting killed or injured by colonoscopy, or missing a cancer in progress.
 And I recommend that much in part II for anyone with propensity for hypochondria.

 — Second, early detection of asymptomatic colorectal cancer may actually shorten patient's life, because it automatically triggers inevitable biopsy, surgery, and chemotherapy.
 Otherwise it takes about 10 years for most colorectal tumors to become symptomatic (i.e. large enough to cause problems that requires surgical intervention).